Icinga/icingaweb2-module-director/doc/75-Background-Daemon.md

 basket snapshot with no Icinga 2 API to kickstart from.

 If the kickstart import fails partway through, its database changes are rolled back so the next startup can retry from a clean state.
+If it succeeds but the daemon gets interrupted before the config is deployed, that's remembered too: the next time `--deploy` runs, even on its own, it deploys the pending config even if it looks unchanged, instead of quietly skipping it.

 A kickstart run can delete Endpoint, Zone or Command objects that came from an earlier kickstart if they're no longer on the Icinga 2 master.
 To keep